MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/create-intercompany-customer-vendor-invoices.md

     1. On the **Intercompany customer invoice** page, open the invoice details, and then select **Add line**.
     2. To remove a line, select it, and then select **Remove**.
-    3. View comments, reasons, financial dimensions, and other information about a selected line on the Invoice line details.
+    3. View comments, reasons, financial dimensions, and other information about a selected line on the invoice line details.

 8. To post the intercompany customer invoice, on the Action Pane, select **Post**.